-There are several anonymous quotes about tea that I like: a cup of tea makes everything better; tea is the elixir of life; tea is an answer to most problems; tea is always a good idea; life is like a cup of tea.
-But the quote by K. Cohen sums up my lifelong love affair with tea the best: “A cup of tea is a cup of peace.”
+There are several anonymous quotes about tea that I like: a cup of tea makes everything better; tea is the elixir of life; tea is an answer to most problems; tea is always a good idea; life is like a cup of tea; or my favorite, drinking tea is like drinking a cup of peace.

 I drank black teas in my youth, such as English Breakfast, Earl Grey, or Darjeeling; steeped well and mixed with cream and sugar –the favored drink where I grew up.
 Later, when I returned from living in Asia, I drank chai and green tea.
 When I developed an intolerance to caffeine, I switched to only herbal teas.

 These days, my preferred teas are primarily organic teas made with spices or herbs: chamomile lavender, cardamon with cinnamon and black pepper, turmeric ginger, and rose petals with lemon.
 I find the hot liquid mixed with these aromatic plants relaxes any tension I might have built up from sitting at a computer for extended periods or if I attended a meeting that didn’t end on time.
 Usually, the first thing I do when I get back from a vacation, a night out, or attending a conference is to make a cup of tea (even in the summer –which my kids think is a bit weird.)
 Blowing little ripples on the rim of my cup before sipping, relishing the quietude of doing nothing.